-Marinade is also permisionless, meaning that our bot or our smart contracts can be interacted with, even in the absence of the team.
+Marinade is also permisionless, meaning that our bot or our smart contracts can be interacted with by anyone, even in the absence of the team.

 The time displayed on your claim ticket (when using the delayed unstake option) is displayed in your local timezone.

 Staking rewards are compounded automatically into the staked SOL.